pboechat/ice40up5k_tests/display_test/README.md

 # display_test

-Displays the rainbow colors in a ILI9341 TFT display connected to the board via SPI.
+Displays the rainbow colors on a ILI9341 TFT display connected to the board via SPI.

-## initialization sequence
+## ILI9341 initialization sequence

 TODO

-## display status
+## Display status

 After the initialization sequence, the design sends the display status via the UART debug interface (MSB-first).